 11. Finish the initial setup wizard.

-You will be presented with the initial setup wizard, I am leaving the default settings, and on step 6 to configure the admin password, you may set your own admin password.
+The initial setup wizard page will open, and the default settings will remain as it is.
+Only, In step 6, to configure the admin password, you may set your own admin password.

 Note: Though I left the default settings in the setup wizard, you may change it if needed.

-At the end of the wizard, you will get a message that says the pfSense installed successfully message.
+At the end of the wizard, you will get a message that says the pfSense installed successfully.

 Click on Finish on the screen.